hlian/hao.codes/_posts/2015-02-25-profunctors.md

 (The law is important, so let's restate it here: `dimap` distributes over function composition, where `f . g` splits into `g` and `f` whereas `h . i` splits into `h` and `i` (the other order).
-Presumably the functor laws combined with the first definition yields that type signature?[^messy])
+Presumably the functor laws combined with the first definition yields the law.[^messy])

 The reconciliation is opaque to me.